Skip to Content

 Satellite dishes vary in size and type, and RV satellite dishes are often different from home or stationary satellite dishes.

-In this case, you’d have a residential satellite internet plan and your house would be connected to a large-ish satellite dish, likely mounted to the roof of your home or on a large stand in an open area with a clear, treeless view of the sky.
+In this case, you’d have a residential satellite internet plan, and your house would be connected to a large satellite dish, likely mounted on the roof of your home or on a large stand in an open area with a clear, unobstructed view of the sky.
+However, the satellite internet available at your home isn’t mobile and won’t be available to you when you’re traveling.
+It can only provide an internet connection to you in your home, where your location stays the same.

 With portable/mobile satellite internet, whenever you deploy or set out your satellite dish, your new location coordinates must be obtained for the dish to properly be aimed so it can establish a connection.
 This makes matters more complicated.